MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 # Customize cluster scoped resources in Azure Kubernetes Fleet Manager with cluster resource overrides

-This article provides an overview of how to use the `ClusterResourceOverride` API from the [fleet upstream project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster scoped resources in Azure Kubernetes Fleet Manager.
+This article provides an overview of how to use the `ClusterResourceOverride` API from the [fleet open-source project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster scoped resources in Azure Kubernetes Fleet Manager.

 ## Cluster resource override overview